 The judge found that expert evidence was necessary.
 He said that there was no hard and fast rule that expert evidence would always be required in professional negligence cases.
 For example, if the answer was obvious, there would be no need for an expert.

 The court said it should judge the defendant to the standard, not of a solicitor, but of a reasonably competent quantity surveyor providing dispute resolution services.
 He noted that there may be differences between how a solicitor may act, and what a quantity surveyor might advise in a situation.
 In particular, a reasonably competent quantity surveyor may not be as familiar with after-the-event insurance as a solicitor would.

 In order to control the amount of input the expert had in the case, the judge restricted the evidence to what was relevant.
 He noted:

 “if unrestrained, there is a real risk that experts will provide swathes of commentary on each communication passing between the parties, giving their own slant or interpretation of what happened and what ought or ought not to have been advised… That must not happen in this case.
 If evidence of that sort is provided, the court will be able to make adverse orders for costs, even on an indemnity basis, against the party seeking to rely on such evidence.”

 This case shows that while most professional negligence claims will require expert evidence, this is not an absolute rule.
 Further, if the parties use expert evidence, they should ensure that it only covers relevant points.

 Our specialist professional negligence solicitors can assist you with claims against all types of professionals.
-We may be able to offer you a no win no fee agreement, and will not charge a success fee.
 Call today for a free no obligation initial consultation on 0800 988 7756.